adaptsyslearn/Aarohi/README.md

 ## Citation

-If you use Aarohi in your work, please cite the following paper:
+For anything related to this work, the following paper can be cited:

 ```
 @inproceedings{DBLP:conf/aarohi,